muratturan19/Smart_Price/README.md

 once the executable is launched.
 It also adds the `logo` folder to ensure the images used by the interface are packaged together with the `.streamlit` configuration folder.
 The resulting binary will appear in the `dist` folder.
-Poppler binaries (`pdftoppm.exe` and `pdftocairo.exe`) must be located under `poppler/bin` so the script can include them in the package.
+Both Poppler and Tesseract binaries are bundled from the `poppler/bin` folder so no separate installation is required.
+If you store these tools elsewhere edit `POPLPLERDIR` (and set `TESSERACT_CMD` if needed) in `build_windows_exe.bat` to point to the correct paths.
 The batch file collects all Streamlit resources so the executable launches without a `PackageNotFoundError` for the `streamlit` distribution.
 The launcher script sets `STREAMLIT_SERVER_PORT=8501` and `STREAMLIT_SERVER_HEADLESS=true` to ensure the app listens on the usual port when run from the generated EXE.

 ### Price normalization